-These pollutants are mostly caused by unfiltered and uncleaned exhaust gases from industrial plants, thermal power plants, wood-burning systems and vehicles with combustion engines.
-Such an existing cloud of haze is a clear sign of environmental pollution, but not yet smog.
+These pollutants are mostly caused by unfiltered and uncleaned exhaust gases from industrial plants, thermal power plants, wood-burning systems and vehicles with internal combustion engines.
+Such an existing cloud of vapor is a clear sign of environmental pollution, but not yet smog.
 The formation of smog must be favored by a weather situation with little exchange.
-Usually the lowest air layer on the ground is the warmest, as the earth absorbs and stores the heat of the sun.
+Usually the lowest layer of air on the ground is the warmest, as the earth absorbs and stores the heat of the sun.
 This warm air rises and cools down as the altitude increases.
 At the same time, the pollutants are transported upwards with the warm, rising air.
 In the so-called inversion weather situation, which occurs more frequently in the winter months, the air layers behave in reverse.
 This means that the upper layers of air are warmer than the lower layers of air.
 In addition, the occurrence of wind in this weather situation is very low.
 As a result, the lowest layer of air cannot rise, there is no exchange of air and the pollutants cannot be transported upwards.
 As a result, the cold air enriched with pollutants remains stuck near the ground.

 The summer smog